jimholmes/resumes/Current_Resume.md

     market recognition.
 -   Spoke regularly at industry conferences on a broad range of software quality topics.
--   As Director, lead global team of 30 engineers creating multiple testing products.
+-   As Director, led global team of 30 engineers creating multiple testing products.
 -   Managed prioritization and expectations around release feature sets and release dates.